-- The handrails and tread noses must have a contrast in colour to the surface - The handrails must have a minimum extension of 300mm beyond the top and bottom of the staircase - The stairs must have handrails on both sides
+- The handrails and tread noses must have a contrast in colour to the surface - The handrails must have a minimum extension of 300mm beyond the top and bottom of the staircase - The stairs must have handrails on both sides.

-K. Staff areas
+I. Staff areas

-- Ensure efficiency of staff by minimizing distances travelled between different areas. - Redundant spaces and concealed areas to be avoided as these can result in ambush situations. - Panic buttons to be positioned in appropriate areas. - The safety of the maintenance staff must be considered in the design and maintenance should be possible from the exterior of the building. - o Plumbing must be on the exterior face of the building and therefore due consideration in the design shall be given to eliminating all internal pipe work. - Flat roofs and box gutters must be avoided.
+- Ensure efficiency of staff by minimizing distances travelled between different areas. - Redundant spaces and concealed areas to be avoided as these can result in ambush situations. - Panic buttons to be positioned in appropriate areas. - The safety of the maintenance staff must be considered in the design and maintenance should be possible from the exterior of the building. - Plumbing must be on the exterior face of the building and therefore due consideration in the design shall be given to eliminating all internal pipe work. - Flat roofs and box gutters must be avoided.
 All roofs to be suitably pitched and a service walkway provided inside the roof space for effective maintenance of the building. - The pitch at the roof trusses must be at least 2 m high to walk up right along the length of the building. - Routing of wastewater pipe work in ceiling spaces, overhead voids or through occupied spaces must be avoided.

-L. Ablution facilities
+J. Ablution facilities

 - Non slip low maintenance floor covering is required in bathrooms and wall tiles in ablution areas.
-All toilets to be low maintenance and vandal-proof (i.e. Geberit type or similar). - Toilet cubicles to provide for privacy.
+All toilets to be low maintenance and vandal-proof (i.e. Geberit type or similar). - Toilet cubicles to provide for privacy. - Bathroom facilities and appliances to be especially tamper proof.
+Shower facilities to ensure privacy but at the same time safety and security